Securing Workloads with Service Mesh Sidecar Identity

 • Operational overhead, such as managing configurations, increases.

 • Organizations must invest in the right tooling and support to streamline operations.
+This could include using managed service mesh offerings, investing in robust CI/CD pipelines for configuration deployment, or leveraging specialized observability tools designed for service meshes.

 As organizations navigate these challenges, they can fully leverage the power of service mesh sidecar identity.
 Next, we'll discuss the future trends in workload security.